 - Safety first!
-Make yourself familiar with the most important safety messages used throughout this manual: \$\bigsip "1.1.1 Important Definitions".
-Moreover, there is general information about the delivery scope (\$\bigsip "1.2 Information About the Device") and this manual and the conventions and symbols used here (\$\bigsip "1.1.2 Symbols and Definitions"). - A general overview of the protection functions available with the MCDTV4 can be found as a function diagram: "Functional Overview".
+Make yourself familiar with the most important safety messages used throughout this manual: └=> "1.1.1 Important Definitions".
+Moreover, there is general information about the delivery scope (└=> "1.2 Information About the Device") and this manual and the conventions and symbols used here (└=> "1.1.2 Symbols and Definitions"). - A general overview of the protection functions available with the MRMV4 can be found as a function diagram: > "Functional Overview".
 Note that the availability of some functions depends on the ordered device type.
-See "1.2.1 Order Form of the Device" for the available variants. - The MCDTV4 uses a special modular concept for its settings, measured values and signals.
-Although this concept of modules and parameters is simple and straightforward it is strongly recommended, especially for beginners, to make oneself familiar with it: 1.3 Modules, Settings, Signals and Values" - Smart view is the operating program that can be installed on a Windows PC.
-It can connect to the MCDTV4, and it can be used to do configuration work and retrieve data (measuring and statistics values, fault records, etc.) from the MCDTV4.
-A few introductory words are here: \$\subseteq \text{"1.8 Smart view"}\$; however, for a detailed description you can consult the full Smart view Manual as a separate document. - The hardware aspects (e. g. dimension diagrams and connection diagrams) can be found here: ightharpoonup "2 Hardware" - Various Security settings might have to be done, because the MCDTV4 is delivered with no access restrictions and a very simple standard password that does not offer any safety at all.
-Unless you are sure that no special access restrictions are required for your application, it is strictly recommended to check the "Security" chapter: \$\subsection 1.4 \text{ Security}"\$ - A few settings are related to the MCDTV4 itself:

-□> "1.3.7 Device Parameters" - The MCDTV4 makes a lot of measured values available and maintains statistics of some more values:

-"1.6 Measuring Values" and

-"1.7 Statistics" describe what concepts and settings are related to this. - The various communication protocols that the MCDTV4 makes available for communicating with the substation are described in $\Longrightarrow$ "3 Communication Protocols". - The MCDTV4 can control up to 6 switchgear devices.
-In general, one will probably use at least one of these to control a circuit breaker, that is tripped by the protection functions in case of a fault. \( \bigcup \infty "5 Control / Switchgear-Manager" describes the various aspects of the Control functionality. - The multitude of protection functions is described in sub-chapters within the "Protection Functions" chapter: "> "4 Protective Elements".
-Keep in mind that there is one "master protection" module that governs all protection functions: "> "4.1 Module Prot: General Protection".
-And furthermore, it is not only important to know how to activate a protection module, it is also essential to know about the blocking of a module: "> "4.1.3 Blockings" - The MCDTV4 offers programmable logic equations for programming inputs, outputs, blocking of protective functions, and custom logic functions in the relay:
+See > "1.2.1 Order Form of the Device" for the available variants. - The MRMV4 uses a special modular concept for its settings, measured values and signals.
+Although this concept of modules and parameters is simple and straightforward it is strongly recommended, especially for beginners, to make oneself familiar with it: (1.3 Modules, Settings, Signals and Values) - Smart view is the operating program that can be installed on a Windows PC.
+It can connect to the MRMV4, and it can be used to do configuration work and retrieve data (measuring and statistics values, fault records, etc.) from the MRMV4.
+A few introductory words are here: www.smart.view, for a detailed description you can consult the full Smart view Manual as a separate document. - The hardware aspects (e. g. dimension diagrams and connection diagrams) can be found here: ">"2 Hardware" - Various Security settings might have to be done, because the MRMV4 is delivered with no access restrictions and a very simple standard password that does not offer any safety at all.
+Unless you are sure that no special access restrictions are required for your application, it is strictly recommended to check the "Security" chapter: "1.4 Security" - A few settings are related to the MRMV4 itself: \sqsubseteq "1.3.7 Device Parameters" - The MRMV4 makes a lot of measured values available and maintains statistics of some more values: → "1.6 Measuring Values" and → "1.7 Statistics" describe what concepts and settings are related to this. - The various communication protocols that the MRMV4 makes available for communicating with the substation are described in -> "3 Communication Protocols". - The MRMV4 can control a switchgear device.
+In general, one will probably use it to control a circuit breaker, that is tripped by the protection functions in case of a fault.
+"5 Control / Switchgear-Manager" describes the various aspects of the Control functionality. - The multitude of protection functions is described in sub-chapters within the "Protection Functions" chapter: > "4 Protective Elements".
+Keep in mind that there is one "master protection" module that governs all protection functions: > "4.1 Module Prot: General Protection".
+And furthermore, it is not only important to know how to activate a protection module, it is also essential to know about the blocking of a module: > "4.1.2 Blockings" - Various kinds of events (disturbances, detected faults, etc.) are recorded by the MRMV4, so that you need to know how to access these records: -> "7 Recorders" - The MRMV4 offers programmable logic equations for programming inputs, outputs, blocking of protective functions, and custom logic functions in the relay: ">"8 Programmable Logic"